-- 8.12 The site has a low sensitivity to the appeal proposals.
-The site is not situated within a landscape that is subject to either a statutory or local non-statutory landscape designation, and I do not consider it to be a valued landscape under the provisions of paragraph 174(a) of the NPPF. - 8.13 My assessment has found that the appeal site is not of any particular value above that of an ordinary landscape on the edge of the settlement and which is influenced by urban features and land uses. - 8.14 With the exception of the boundary hedgerows and three category A field trees, the site does not contain any distinctive features. - 8.15 Given the contained nature and scale of the appeal site and proposals, impact upon the landscape and townscape context are limited and localised, resulting in a minor to moderate magnitude of change. - 8.16 Whist the proposals will result in the loss of an undeveloped greenfield site and some lengths of hedgerow required to facilitate access, the remaining boundary hedgerows and adjacent features alongside the canal, including water bodies and vegetation are to be retained, preserving the structure of the field boundaries and containment within the localised context. - 8.17 The proposals allow sufficient space for the replanting of hedgerows and trees to site boundaries beyond the access road and footways and set within area of substantial accessible greenspace.
-This will result t in enhancements to the site boundaries, providing a soft transition and additional native tree and hedgerow planting. - 8.18 The nature and scale of the proposed development is in keeping with that in the local area and existing developed, peri urban context.
-The proposals will not introduce uncharacteristic or prominent development in a rural location. - 8.19 Development of the appeal site reflects the existing pattern and form of development that extends alongside the canal and watercourse, with both residential and employment development adjoining
+- 9.12 The site has a low sensitivity to the appeal proposals.
+The site is not situated within a landscape that is subject to either a statutory or local non-statutory landscape designation, and I do not consider it to be a valued landscape under the provisions of paragraph 174(a) of the NPPF. - 9.13 My assessment has found that the appeal site is not of any particular value above that of an ordinary landscape on the edge of the settlement and which is influenced by urban features and land uses. - 9.14 With the exception of the boundary hedgerows and three category A field trees, the site does not contain any distinctive features. - 9.15 Given the contained nature and scale of the appeal site and proposals, impacts upon the landscape and townscape context are limited and localised, resulting in a minor to moderate magnitude of change. - 9.16 Whist the proposals will result in the loss of an undeveloped greenfield site and the removal of some lengths of hedgerow required to facilitate access, the remaining boundary hedgerows and adjacent features alongside the canal, including water bodies and vegetation are to be retained, preserving the structure of the field boundaries and containment within the localised context. - 9.17 The proposals allow sufficient space for the replanting of hedgerows and trees to site boundaries beyond the access road and footways and set within area of substantial accessible greenspace.
+This will provide enhancements to the site boundaries, providing a soft transition and additional native tree and hedgerow planting. - 9.18 The nature and scale of the proposed development is in keeping with that in the local area and existing developed, peri urban context.
+The proposals will not introduce uncharacteristic or prominent development in a rural location. - 9.19 Development of the appeal site reflects the existing pattern and form of development that extends alongside the canal and watercourse, with both residential and employment development adjoining

-- the canal and providing amenity, biodiversity, landscape and recreational benefits that tie-in with the wider landscape and Nut Brook corridor that penetrates the built edge. - 8.20 Given the above, factors, I have assessed the appeal proposals as giving rise to limited and localised adverse effects upon the character and appearance of the area.
-I do not consider these to be significant.
+- the canal and providing amenity, biodiversity, landscape and recreational benefits that tie-in with the wider landscape and Nut Brook corridor that penetrates the built edge. - 9.20 Given the above, factors, I have assessed the appeal proposals as giving rise to limited and localised adverse effects upon the character and appearance of the area.